 - Bike tour: Dan also booked us a bike tour, which I always love as a great way to see a lot of a city with a local.
 I can’t remember the name of the tour company, but I generally look on TripAdvisor or just Google to find a highly rated bike tour company.
 During one stop, the tour took us to an awesome cathedral next to a churro stand frying ropes of fresh churros, which was obviously a highlight.

-- Accommodation: We stayed at this Airbnb, which seemed pretty centrally located (it was a 5 minute walk from the Mercado Central and near a bunch of shops and restaurants.
+- Accommodation: We stayed at this Airbnb, which we were able to get a airbnb coupon that works, so it was nice to save some money.
+It seemed that our Airbnb was pretty centrally located (it was a 5 minute walk from the Mercado Central and near a bunch of shops and restaurants.
 Our host, Jaime, was very friendly and gave us a bunch of recommendations for things to do.
 Highly recommend!

 For more information on what to do in Valencia, I highly recommend checking out Along Dusty Roads–I read all of their Valencia posts after I got back and it made me wish I could have spent another week in Valencia!